Leafwing-Studios/fop-rules/docs/character-options/species/awakened.md

 |  5   | A primate.                               |
 |  6   | A pack hunter.                           |

-**One for All:** Whenever a creature within 1 tile is hit by an attack, you may use your reaction to Block the attack.
-You take all effects of that hit instead of them if you do so.
+**One for All:** Gain access to the **One for All** reaction.
+Whenever a creature within your zone of control is targeted by a basic attack, you may use the One for All reaction to inflict disadvantage on that attack as if you were threatening that creature.

 **All for One:** You have advantage on any skill check made to help with another creature’s skill check.